-Technical and administrative verification will take place on arrival at first Bivouac.
+Technical and administrative verification will take place at the first Bivouac, on Saturday, prior to race start.
 Participants must present themselves to the race organisers and meet all administrative, technical & medical requirements.

-Participants will receive two race bibs, timing system, distress beacon, salt tablets, road book and a check-in card.
+Participants will receive two race bibs, timing system (Chrono Tag), distress beacon (SPOT), salt tablets, toilet liners, road book and a check-in card.

 Not applicable for this event

 Competitors must be completely self-sufficient during the entire 7 day event.
 Water however will be provided on a daily basis.